BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 1. Positive Login Page Test Cases

-4. Successful login with the "Remember Me" option selected.
+4. Successful login with “Remember Me” selected.

-8. Successful login with multi-factor authentication (MFA) enabled.
+8. Successful login with multi-factor authentication (MFA).

-9. Testing login with a username that includes special characters (e.g., @, #, $).
+9. Login with special characters in the username (e.g., @, #, $).

 2. Negative Login Page Test Cases